uwssg/APS/aps4p5/readme.txt

 array_1d<double>&, representing a point in parameter space and returning a double, representing the value of chisquared at that point.

+chisq_aps4p5.cpp -- this file defines some specific daught classes of the chisquared class from chisq.cpp.
+Specifically, it defines the wmap_likelihood class, which is how APS runs the WMAP 7 year likelihood function.

 gaussian_process.cpp -- this file defines the class gp.cpp which performs the Gaussian process inferences for APS.